openzfs/openzfs-docs/docs/Performance and Tuning/Hardware.rst

 -------------------------------

-These have problems involving sector size reporting, SMART passthrough, the ability to set ERC and other areas.
+These have problems involving sector size reporting, SMART passthrough, the ability to set ERC, and other areas.
 ZFS will perform as well on such devices as they are capable of allowing, but try to avoid them.
 They should not be expected to have the same up-time as SAS and SATA drives and should be considered unreliable.